Miguel Cabrera

-José Miguel Cabrera Torres (born April 18, 1983), nicknamed "Miggy", is a Venezuelan professional baseball first baseman and designated hitter for the Detroit Tigers of Major League Baseball (MLB).
-Since his debut in 2003 he has been a two-time American League (AL) Most Valuable Player (MVP) award winner, a four-time AL batting champion, and a 12-time MLB All-Star.
-He has played at first and third base for most of his major league career, but primarily played left and right field before 2006.
+José Miguel Cabrera Torres (born April 18, 1983), nicknamed Miggy, is a Venezuelan former professional baseball first baseman, third baseman, and designated hitter who played 21 seasons in Major League Baseball (MLB) for the Florida Marlins and Detroit Tigers.
+Debuting in 2003, he was a two-time American League (AL) Most Valuable Player (MVP) award winner, a four-time AL batting champion, and a 12-time MLB All-Star.
+Although he primarily played in left and right field before 2006, he spent the majority of his major league career at first and third base.
 He claimed the 17th MLB Triple Crown in 2012, the first to do so in 45 seasons.
-In 2022, Cabrera became the third player in history with a career batting average above .300, 500 home runs, and 3,000 hits, joining Hank Aaron and Willie Mays.
+Cabrera is one of three players in MLB history to have a career batting average above .300, 500 home runs, and 3,000 hits, joining Hank Aaron and Willie Mays.
+Cabrera is regarded as one of the greatest hitters of all time.

-In the Venezuelan Winter League, Cabrera was signed by Tigres de Aragua at 16 years old.
-In this league, he recorded his first hit as a professional in December 1999, at age 16 years 8 months.
+At 16 years old, Cabrera was signed by Tigres de Aragua of the Venezuelan Winter League, where he recorded his first hit as a professional in December 1999.
 Cabrera was signed in 1999 as an amateur free agent by the Florida Marlins, and progressed through their minor league system.
-He made his MLB debut in mid-2003 at the age of 20, and contributed to the Marlins' World Series success later that year.
-Over the next four seasons, Cabrera was a regular player for the Marlins before being traded to the Detroit Tigers prior to the 2008 season.
-In 2012, Cabrera became the first player since 1967 to win the batting Triple Crown, leading the AL with a .330 batting average, 44 home runs, and 139 runs batted in (RBI), earning him the AL MVP award that year.
-In 2013, Cabrera improved on his previous year's batting performance, including a career-high .348 batting average, and received another AL MVP award.
+He made his MLB debut in mid-2003 at the age of 20, and contributed to the Marlins' World Series victory later that year.
+Over the next four seasons, Cabrera was a regular player for the Marlins before being traded to the Detroit Tigers before the 2008 season.

+In 2012, Cabrera became the first player since Carl Yastrzemski in 1967 to win the batting Triple Crown, leading the AL with a .330 batting average, 44 home runs, and 139 runs batted in (RBI), earning him the AL MVP award that year.
+In the first half of 2013, Cabrera was on pace to shatter his numbers from his prior Triple Crown season.
+He became the first player to ever reach 30 home runs and 90 RBIs before the all-star break and was on pace to bat .366 with 53 home runs and 167 RBIs at that time.
+However, injuries plagued much of the latter half of the season and both his performance and playing time were reduced as a result.
+Overall, Cabrera still improved on his previous year's batting performance, including a career-high .348 batting average, and received his second consecutive AL MVP award.